 If you are unable to work because of ESRD or other disabilities, you can apply for SSDI benefits.
 If you qualify, you will also be eligible for Medicare under an additional category of eligibility after 29 months, as long as your disability continues.
 If you have an another disability (in addition to ESRD) or later develop other health conditions that qualify for disability benefits, the Medicare benefits you receive due to disability will continue, even if you have a successful kidney transplant and lose Medicare coverage based solely on your ESRD eligibility.

 Note: Some people who have ESRD and no other disabilities continue to work and don't file for SSDI benefits.
-See our fact sheet Medicare & People with End-Stage Renal Disease (ESRD) (PDF) for more information.
+See our fact sheet available via subscription, Medicare and People with End-Stage Renal Disease (ESRD), for more information.

 Ongoing Eligibility for Medicare and SSDI